The annual tradition of the Turkey Trot has become synonymous with Thanksgiving celebrations...Read Article

-Half of the fun each wedding season is dressing up in cocktail dresses and strappy stilettos, but Dr. Liza Egbogah BSc, DC, DOMP, one of North America’s leading body and posture experts, cautions women to take care of their feet while wearing high heels.
+Half of the fun of going out is dressing up in pumps, platform heels and strappy stilettos, but Dr. Liza Egbogah BSc, DC, DOMP, one of North America’s leading body and posture experts, cautions women to take care of their feet while wearing high heels.

 “Consistently wearing high heels can lead to the formation of bunions, ankle sprains, knee injuries, hip and lower back pain,” said Dr. Liza, who consults with senior executives, celebrities, professional athletes and political leaders on health matters, injury treatment and prevention and stress reduction strategies.

 While wearing high heels helps women to feel more confident and powerful, and appear taller and slimmer, Dr. Liza says that they alter the position of your body so more weight is placed on the balls of your feet.
 This shortens your calf muscles, overstretches the ligaments to the front of your knee, tightens your hip flexor muscles, and places more pressure on your lower back.

 But the good news is that women can combat the negative effects of wearing high heels with something they likely already have in their medicine cabinet: Epsom salt.